trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 --->

+### Oct 6, 2019 \[Medium\] Number of Smaller Elements to the Right
+---
+> **Question:** Given an array of integers, return a new array where each element in the new array is the number of smaller elements to the right of that element in the original input array.
+>
+> For example, given the array `[3, 4, 9, 6, 1]`, return `[1, 1, 2, 1, 0]`, since:
+>
+> * There is 1 smaller element to the right of 3
+> * There is 1 smaller element to the right of 4
+> * There are 2 smaller elements to the right of 9
+> * There is 1 smaller element to the right of 6
+> * There are no smaller elements to the right of 1

 ### Oct 5, 2019 LC 375 \[Medium\] Guess Number Higher or Lower II
 ---
 > **Question:**  We are playing the Guess Game.
 The game is as follows: